siddu1998/Object-Detection-Models-Internship/Yolo Training own dataset.md

 Step 2 : create a bin folder in the darkflow

-Step 3 : place the newly generated Yolo_final.weights into the bin
+Step 3 : place the newly generated <generated>.weights into the bin

-Step 4 : place the yolo.cfg into the darkflow/cfg
+Step 4 : place the <generated>.cfg into the darkflow/cfg

 Step 5 : replace the labels.txt with the number of labels or objects you are detecting